40+ Project Management Statistics

 What are the top challenges facing project managers today?
 A 2023 survey of 217 project management professionals asked that very question.
 The top answers:

-37% of project managers have considered leaving the profession in the past year (RGPM)
+37% of project managers consider leaving their profession each year (RGPM)

 Less than 30% of new project managers are looking for a career change, but it’s a different story with more experienced PMs.
 41% of project managers with some experience and 35% of very experienced PMs have thought about leaving the profession.